RutikKulkarni/Tax-Calculator/README.md

 - All calculations are based on the provided formula and tax rates.
 - Tooltips provide additional information and explanations.

+## Tax Calculation Formula

+The tax calculation works based on the following formula:

+- Overall income (after deductions) under 8 Lakhs is not taxed.
+- Income over 8 Lakhs is taxed based on the following rates:
+  - 30% for people with age < 40
+  - 40% for people with age >= 40 but < 60
+  - 10% for people with age >= 60

 ## How to Use

 1. Clone or download the project files to your local machine.